-IMPORTANT EXCEPTION: In light of the coronavirus or COVID-19 epidemic, USCIS states that if you receive a NOID dated between March 1 and September 30, 2021 you will be permitted some extra time, and can respond up to 60 calendar days after the response date set forth in the NOID.
+IMPORTANT EXCEPTION: In light of the COVID-19 epidemic, USCIS states that if you receive a NOID dated between March 1, 2020 and (after a series of extensions) March 23, 2023, you will be permitted some extra time, and can respond up to 60 calendar days after the response date set forth in the NOID.

 To prevent a denial, submit as much evidence as you have, along with a letter advising USCIS that you will supplement the information as soon as possible.
 If possible, provide evidence that you are waiting on the missing information.
 Even if you don't have all of your evidence, your response letter must still address in writing every single issue raised in the NOID.

 USCIS will review the information you provided in response to your NOID.
 If you submitted sufficient evidence to change the adjudicator's mind, it may approve the case.
-This process may take USCIS several months, particularly under the Trump administration, where long delays are commonplace.
+This process may take USCIS several months.
 You might get in touch with the USCIS Contact Center and check the status of your application.

 If USCIS finds your NOID response insufficient, it will issue a denial letter and explain the reasons.